MiDimas/FrontendProduction/README.md

 In project uses the library - `i18next` to work with the translations.
 The translation files are stored in  `public/locales`

+For comfortable work, recommend installing the plugin `i18n support` in your editor.

 Documentation of the i18next are [here](https://www.i18next.com/).

 ----

+## Tests

+In the project, 3 types of tests are used:
+1. Unit-tests on the `jest`.
+For running - `npm run test:unit`
+2. Tests components on the `React testing library`.
+For running - `npm run test:unit`
+3. Snapshot tests on the `loki`.
+For running `npm run test:ui`

+---

+## Linting

+In the project `eslint` is used to check typescript code and `stylelint` is used for checking scss - files.